 About Doug Levy

-Former USA Today reporter Doug Levy has lived in Marin since 2004 and spends a lot of his free time searching for great food and wine in Marin and around the world.
-He is a freelance writer and public relations consultant, specializing in health care and life sciences.
-He'll be writing about wine in MoreMarin in a column called "Living The Wine Life".
-Doug enjoys sharing his culinary observations which you can also read on his personal blog at Food and Wine World Food and Wine World
+Former USA Today reporter Doug Levy lives in New York City and spends a lot of his free time searching for great food and wine.
+As a PR pro, he specializes in healthcare and life sciences.
+Doug enjoys sharing his culinary observations which you can also read on his personal blog at Food and Wine World.

 Latest Posts by Doug Levy